 What are the best training tools and supplies to support your pet's training?
 Check out my favorites >>

 Don't know where to start or what to ask?
 Book a one-on-one training consultation in your home or online via Zoom so I can get to know you and your pet and recommend the best training plan for all of your needs.

 I own and operate King's Creatures Animal Training.
-I am a Certified Dog Trainer and currently serve as the Director Oversight for the Therapy Dog & Member Support Committees with the International Association of Canine Professionals and as the National Coordinator for Living Creatures Ministry.
+I am a Certified Dog Trainer and active member of the International Association of Canine Professionals, where I previously served on the Board of Directors, Therapy Dog Committee, and Member Support Committee.
+I'm also the National Coordinator for Living Creatures Ministry.